The BARS Executive

 Currently Professor in English at Durham, Mark brings his wide experience of Romantic Studies to bear on The BARS Review.

 As Communications Officer, Amy edits the BARS Blog and runs the BARS mailbase, alongside overseeing the Associations’ social media presence.
-Amy is a PhD researcher at the University of Nottingham in the final stages of her PhD, on the Scottish Romantic poet, Thomas Campbell.
+Amy is a Research Assistant in Scottish Literature at the University of Glasgow, after recently completing her PhD at the University of Nottingham on the Scottish Romantic poet, Thomas Campbell.
 She has been Communications Fellow for the Keats-Shelley Association of America (2020-22), and Communications Assistant for BARS (2022-23).

 Bursaries Officer: Gerard Lee McKeever (University of Edinburgh)